codam-coding-college/MLX42/docs/Textures.md

 ## Example

-So to summarize, in order to display a sprite image onto our window we would first load the texture from disk onto our memory and store the information onto `mlx_texture_t*`.
-After that we create a new `mlx_image_t*` based on the information given by the texture and then can display our image onto the window.
+So to summarize, in order to display a sprite image onto our window we would first load the texture from disk onto our memory and store the information onto a `mlx_texture_t*`.
+After that we create a new `mlx_image_t*` based on the information given by the texture and then we can display our image onto the window.

 Below is a small code example of how this would be achieved: